kito129/betfairHitoricalRawDataConversion/README.md

 ## 5- check and save JSON

-Now we should check that the json file is correct and consistent.
+Now we should check that the json file is correct and consistent and not miss any part.
 Now that the markert JSON is complete we can save that in `code/exportOutput/markets` (for the moment it save all togheter but we can mantain the original path, so divided by sport and types)

 * `code/exportOutput/markets/BASIC/SOCCER`